seay28/datasharingframework.github.io/docs/src/intro/info/process-plugins.md

 However, it is possible to deploy several process plugins together, even the same process plugin in different versions.
 A process plugin is basically an archive of BPMN 2.0 models, FHIR R4 resources and Java code.
 This process plugin is deployed as a Jar file on the BPE.

 ## BPMN: Example
-BPMN models can be created with [Camunda Modeler](https://camunda.com/de) or with [SAP Signavio](https://www.signavio.com/de/prozessmodellierung-mit-bpmn-2-0/).
+BPMN models can be created with [Camunda Modeler](https://camunda.com/de).
 The following model is a BPMN model consisting of two lanes: These are the square boxes, i.e. Organization A and B. This process is intended only as an example to illustrate the formalities.
 We will look at realistic processes in the next [chapter](/intro/use-cases).

 ![BPMN: Example](/photos/info/plugins/bpmn-example.png)